SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 into the `k8s-cluster-api-provider` directory.
-Note that the checked out branch will be the one that has been used when creating the management host, and you might want to change branches from `maintained/v3.x` to `maintained/v4.x` in case of R2 to R3 upgrade, `maintained/v5.x` for R3 to R4 upgrade, or `maintained/v6.x` for R4 to R5 upgrade.
+Note that the checked out branch will be the one that has been used when creating the management host, and you might want to change branches from `maintained/v3.x` to `maintained/v4.x` in case of R2 to R3 upgrade, `maintained/v5.x` for R3 to R4 upgrade, `maintained/v6.x` for R4 to R5 upgrade or `maintained/v7.x` for R5 to R6 upgrade.
 Use `git branch -rl` to see available branches in the k8s-cluster-api-provider repository.

-You can update the scripts and templates by checking out the relevant branch `main`, `maintained/v4.x`,  `maintained/v5.x`, or  `maintained/v6.x` and using a `git pull` to ensure the latest content is retrieved.
+You can update the scripts and templates by checking out the relevant branch `main`, `maintained/v4.x`, `maintained/v5.x`, `maintained/v6.x` or `maintained/v7.x` and using a `git pull` to ensure the latest content is retrieved.
 Once you do that, the cluster-management scripts will be up-to-date.
 (The `~/bin` directory in your search `PATH` is symlinked to the check-ed out scripts.)

 Note however that the binaries and used templates are NOT automatically updated.
 This should not normally result in problems -- when new features are introduced